vettom/vettom.github.io/docs/Reference/Certification/monitoring-audit.md

 ## Logging
 - Stored for 30 days
 - Data can be exported to Cloud Storage, BigQuery or pubsub.
-- Big query can analyse and visualize with Looker studio
+- Big query can analyze and visualize with Looker studio
 - Pub/sub enables streaming of logs to endpoint or apps

 ## Error reporting